Whatsable/n8n-nodes-whatsable/README.md

 6. Click "Test Step" to verify
 7. Save your workflow and activate it

-### Best Practices for WhatsAble Node
-- Always use country codes with phone numbers
-- Test messages with small groups first
-- Implement error handling in your workflows
-- Use dynamic data from previous nodes when possible
-- Keep your API key secure and never share it publicly

 For detailed documentation, visit [WhatsAble n8n Integration Guide](https://docs.whatsable.app/guides/whatsable/n8n)

 ---